SatSargsyan/Extension-Mathods/README.md

 # Extension Methods
 <h3>.net framework 4.6 , C# 6.0</h3>

 ###The only thing that separates this from any other static method, is the "this" keyword in the parameter section of the method.
-It tells the compiler that this is an extension method for the string class, and that's actually all you need to create an extension method.
+It tells the compiler that this is an <a href=https://msdn.microsoft.com/en-us/library/bb383977.aspx>extension method </a>for the string class, and that's actually all you need to create an extension method.

 ```C#
 namespace Extension